FeizaiYiHao/arm-trusted-firmware/bl32/fsp/README.md

 # Preliminary
+FSP is our own [Secure-EL1 Payload (SP)](https://trustedfirmware-a.readthedocs.io/en/latest/getting_started/image-terminology.html#secure-el1-payload-sp-ap-bl32) written in Rust.
 FSP only targets QEMU virt Armv8-A (AArch64).
 It is a stripped-down version of TSP and binds Rust code.
 The TSP part is not cleanly separated yet and it is not self-contained either.
 It needs to be compiled together with ARM Trusted Firmware-A (TF-A).
-The Rust code so far simply calls a C function that prints out a log message.
-This is just to demonstrate that we can boot our own [Secure-EL1 Payload (SP)](https://trustedfirmware-a.readthedocs.io/en/latest/getting_started/image-terminology.html#secure-el1-payload-sp-ap-bl32) written in Rust.

 The following is the call sequence.